Department Contact: email@example.com

 Deadlines for Admission

-Final deadline for fall admission is May 1.
+Priority deadline for fall admission is Dec 1.
+General deadline is May 1.

 Apply to Dedman College of Humanities and Sciences